Links

 123

-You can also test how your integration handles different 3D Secure 2 authentication scenarios.
-To test your 3D Secure 2 integrations, use the following test data.
+Use the following data to test how your integration handles different 3D Secure 2 authentication scenarios.

 Card number